Pesto Alfredo Tortellini

 Instructions

 - Cook tortellini in a large pot with some salted water, according to the package.
-Drain and set aside.
+Drain and set aside in the same pot.

 - In a small sauce pot, melt butter over medium heat and add pressed garlic.